Last update: November 25

 In a talk from Barcelona Founder Institute, Justin Wilcox, Founder of Customer Dev Labs shares his knowledge about customer development, and the do's and don'ts of this process.

-In this post, we've listed the insights that Justin Wilcox shared during his talk.
+In this post, we've listed Justin Wilcox's best insights.

 The No. 1 Rule of Customers

-The number 1 rule of customers is that customers don’t buy products.
+The number 1 rule of customers is that they don’t buy products.
 Customers buy solutions to problems.
-No one cares about your product, they care about the problems you can solve for them.
-Customer development is hence a search for problems you can solve and discovering which customers your solution is for.
+No one cares about your product, they are interested in the problems you can solve for them.
+Customer development is hence a search for challenges you can tackle and discovering which people you can help.

 How do you find problems?
 You ask customers.
-But how do you ask customers?
+But how do you do that?

 Surveys

-The first way people tend to do so is through surveys.
-The benefits of surveys are that surveys are fast, easy and quantitative.
+The first way is through surveys.
+The benefits of surveys are that they are fast, easy and quantitative.

-However, surveys have numerous downsides.
-Firstly, surveys can be useless, and at the early stage, often do more harm than good.
-Surveys are like rose-colored glasses, as they can provide false positives and can rationale some idea that you have via data.
+However, this strategy has numerous downsides.
+Firstly, questionnaires can be useless, and at the early stage, often do more harm than good.
+Think of them as of rose-colored glasses that can provide false positives or rationale some idea that you have via data.

 - How far do you walk to/from work?